Malayan Emergency: The October Resolution

-Later, MNLA leader Chin Peng stated that the killing of Henry Gurney had little effect and that the communists were already altering their strategy, according to new guidelines enshrined in the so-called "October Resolutions".
-The October Resolutions, a response to the Briggs Plan, involved a change of tactics by the MNLA by reducing attacks on economic targets and civilian collaborators, redirecting their efforts towards political organisation and subversion, and bolstering the supply network from the Min Yuen as well as jungle farming.
+In 1951, the MNLA implemented the October Resolution.
+The October Resolution involved a change of tactics by the MNLA by reducing attacks on economic targets and civilian collaborators, redirecting their efforts towards political organisation and subversion, and bolstering the supply network from the Min Yuen as well as jungle farming and was a response to the Briggs Plan.

 Amnesty declaration

 On 8 September 1955, the Government of the Federation of Malaya issued a declaration of amnesty to the communists.
 The Government of Singapore issued an identical offer at the same time.
 Tunku Abdul Rahman, as Chief Minister, offered amnesty but rejected negotiations with the MNLA.
 The amnesty read that: